-You may contact the Canada Border Services Agency (CBSA) directly for more information.
+You may contact Canada Border Services Agency (CBSA) directly if you would like a confirmation before your trip.
 A border services officer will make a final decision on your eligibility to enter Canada when you arrive.

 Note: If you change your DLI before traveling to Canada and don’t inform IRCC, you won’t be allowed to board your flight.
 Make sure to follow the procedure to change your school or program if necessary.